Quantum Simulation of Lattice Gauge Theories on Superconducting Circuits: Quantum Phase Transition and Quench Dynamics: Ground-state phase diagram

 \section{Ground-state phase diagram}

 We use density matrix renomalized group (DMRG) method~\cite{Schollwock2005,Schollwock2011} to study the ground-state properties of $\hat H_f$.
 Here, we fix the coupling $g_e = 1$, set $h$ as the driving parameter, and only consider $h>0$.
 Open boundary condition is used for the numerical simulation.
 Furthermore, we set the $s$ spins to be half-filling, i.e., $\sum_{j=1}^L \hat{s}_j^z=0$.
-In the numerical calculation, we adopt careful finite truncation error analysis to obtain more accurate results.
-The details of our numerical method are shown in Appendix.~\ref{App2}.
+In the numerical calculation, we choose the max bond dimension up to 600 with truncation error smaller than $10^{-7}$.
+Furthermore, we adopt careful finite truncation error analysis to obtain more accurate results.
+The details of our numerical method are shown in Supplementary Materials.

-When $h=0$, $\hat{H}_f$ describes the free gapless fermions after Jordan-Wigner transformation.
+When $h=0$, $\hat{H}_f$ describes the free gapless fermions after the Jordan-Wigner transformation.
 We expect the system belongs to Luttinger liquid at small $h$.
 The transverse field term serves as a relevant perturbation and may induce a gap.
-Indeed, from the numerical simulation we find that there is a QPT and the translational symmetry is spontaneously broken at large $h$.
+Indeed, from the numerical simulation, we find that there is a QPT and the translational symmetry is spontaneously broken at large $h$.
 Here, to probe translational symmetry broken, we calculate the local energy density $E_j :=\langle { \hat H_j} \rangle $, where

 and $\langle \cdot\rangle$ represents taking expectation value towards the ground state.
 As shown in Fig.~\ref{fig_2}(a), the local energy density in the bulk retains translational invariance for small $h$, while it becomes dimerized in the large $h$ region.
 It can also be reflected by the polarization of the $\hat s^z$, see Fig.~\ref{fig_2}(b).
 This reveals the condensation of $\hat{\tau}^x$ induces a $\pi$ momentum which breaks the translational invariance.